-Civil and administrative liability may also arise under Law n.
-8,429/1992 (Administrative Improbity Law) and Law n.
-12,846/2013 (Clean Company Act).
-Civil sanctions under these laws may be imposed through Public Civil Actions, usually brought by state and federal prosecutions (depending on the specific conduct) and by the Solicitor General’s Office (“AGU”).
+Civil and administrative liability may also arise under Law No 8,429/1992 (Administrative Improbity Law) and Law No 12,846/2013 (Clean Company Act).
+Civil sanctions under these laws may be imposed through Public Civil Actions, usually brought by state and federal prosecutions (depending on the specific conduct) and by the Attorney General’s Office (AGU).

 Administrative sanctions may be imposed by the highest authority of the interested government agency, but the Controller General (CGU) may invoke these administrative proceedings with respect to acts against the federal administration.

 Under the Clean Company Act, the CGU is the competent authority to negotiate leniency agreements on behalf of the federal government.
-Since 2016, through the implementation of a joint regulation, the CGU has worked together with the Solicitor General’s Office (AGU) in the negotiation of leniency agreements regarding cases of corruption involving legal entities and bodies from the executive branch.
+Since 2016, through the implementation of a joint regulation, the CGU has worked together with the AGU in the negotiation of leniency agreements regarding cases of corruption involving legal entities and bodies from the executive branch.

-Although some companies have signed leniency agreements with federal prosecutors, the position of the CGU is that the federal prosecution service does not have authority to negotiate leniency agreements.
-Therefore, companies have to negotiate separate agreements with the federal prosecution service, the CGU and the AGU.
-In recent statements, both the CGU and the federal prosecution service have indicated a willingness to work together in the negotiation of agreements, which may result in changes to the current environment.
+Although some companies have signed leniency agreements with federal prosecutors, the position of the CGU is that the federal prosecution service (MPF) does not have authority to negotiate leniency agreements.
+Therefore, companies have to negotiate separate agreements with the MPF, CGU and AGU.

 The police and the prosecution may request information and documents from individuals and legal entities.
 However, individuals have a constitutional right not to self-incriminate and may refuse to provide information or documents.

-Since legal entities cannot be held criminally liable (with the exception of environmental crimes), in theory companies do not generally have a constitutional right to refuse to provide information to the police or to the prosecution.
+Since legal entities cannot be held criminally liable (except for environmental crimes), in theory, companies do not have a constitutional right to refuse to provide information to the police or to the prosecution.
 However, this discussion is incipient in Brazil and in some cases the privilege against self-incrimination has been recognised in administrative and civil proceedings that have criminal implications.
 In general, a company has a legal obligation to maintain and provide the authorities with official documents, such as accounting books, ledgers and invoices.
 Internal communications and confidential documents, such as emails, internal reports and communications must, in general, be provided if ordered to do so by a judge.

-In the course of their investigations, both the federal police and the federal prosecution may request coercive measures before the competent federal court, such as pre-trial detentions, searches and seizures, and lifting of secrecy (such as telephone and bank records).
+In the course of their investigations, both the federal police and the federal prosecution may request coercive measures before the competent federal court, such as pre-trial detentions, searches and seizures, and the lifting of secrecy on documents (such as telephone and bank records).

 A search and seizure warrant must be issued by a competent court and must specify the scope of the investigation.
 Additionally, all documents seized must be related to the investigation.
 The court order may also determine whether money, vehicles and other objects are to be seized to guarantee future compensation for the victim.

 Investigative authorities may also subpoena employees, officers, directors and third parties to be questioned during an investigation.
-The status by which an individual is called to testify (eg witness or target of the investigation) affects the rights of the said individual (eg the right to remain silent).
+The status of an individual called to testify (eg, as a witness or target of the investigation) affects the rights of the said individual (eg, the right to remain silent).